 YES take some deep breaths if you’re falling down the rabbit hole of anxious feelings.

-Instead of just breathing, though, take yourself out of the downward spiral of thoughts and ask questions like you would ask to a friend.
+Instead of just breathing, though, take yourself out of the downward spiral of thoughts and ask questions as you would ask a friend.

 Here’s an example…